 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 In Ishiguro's book, the revelation that Stevens is a unreliable narrator--that is, he has lied to himself and the reader about his true feelings--at the end is heartbreaking.
 That literary moment has remained with me all these years later.
-Similarly, the scene in the film where Stevens & Ms Kenton part for the last time was an excellent stand-in for the above-mentioned in the book.
+Similarly, the scene in this apaption where Stevens & Ms Kenton part for the last time was an excellent stand-in for the above-mentioned book scene.
 What a marvelous film adaption!

 Kazuo Ishiguro's richly detailed and emotionally rich novel was masterfully adapted by scripter Ruth Prawer Jhabvala and produced with intricate detail by the Merchant/Ivory house and stands as one of their most significant achievements.
 Casting was key and Hopkins and Thompson were at their very best in this world of checked emotions and things left unsaid.
 Set design and cinematography were near perfection.